 Ornamental Features

-Brandywine Viburnum is bathed in stunning fragrant creamy white flat-top flowers at the ends of the branches in late spring.
-The royal blue fruits are held in abundance in spectacular clusters from late summer to late winter.
+Michael Dodge Viburnum is bathed in stunning white flat-top flowers at the ends of the branches in late spring.
 It has dark green deciduous foliage.
-The glossy oval leaves turn an outstanding dark red in the fall.
+The oval leaves turn an outstanding scarlet in the fall.

 Landscape Attributes